-The analysis performed on the City's water samples shows the drinking water supplied through the distribution system to be in compliance with the Canadian Drinking Water Regulations for E.coli levels.
-The total coliform levels were also in compliance, with three exceptions1.
-No consecutive samples showed the presence of total coliforms.
+The analysis performed on the City's water samples shows the drinking water supplied through the distribution system to be in compliance with the Canadian Drinking Water Regulations for coliform and E.coli levels.

 The water quality analysis was also in compliance with the acceptable levels presented in the Guidelines for Canadian Drinking Water Quality.
-All stations met the average chlorine residual objective of 0.20 ppm except for station NWR-338 - Carol St. where the average chlorine residual was 0.19 ppm.
-As NWR-338 is located on a dead-end main with low water consumption, it requires frequent flushing by city crews to maintain the target chlorine concentration levels.
-All stations in the City were observed to have average chlorine residuals above 0.1 ppm, which is the GCDW minimum average required to prevent bacterial re-growth.
-The City completes a routine flushing program for dead end mains and recently installed automatic flushing devices to address potential low chlorine residuals.
-Through the asset management program, the City continues to replace aging infrastructure and evaluate opportunities for looping dead end mains to maintain water circulation and higher levels of chlorine.
+All stations met the average chlorine residual objective of 0.20 ppm.
+Furthermore, all stations in the City were observed to have average chlorine residuals above 0.1 ppm, which is the GCDW minimum average required to prevent bacterial re-growth.
+The City completes a routine flushing program for dead-end mains and recently installed automatic flushing devices to address potential low chlorine residuals.
+Through the asset management program, the City continues to replace aging infrastructure and evaluate opportunities for looping deadend mains to maintain water circulation and higher levels of chlorine.